29th Commando Regiment Royal Artillery

-29 Commando Regiment, Royal Artillery is the Commando-trained unit of the British Army's Royal Artillery, based in Plymouth.
-The regiment is under the operational control of 3 Commando Brigade, to which it provides artillery support and gunnery observation.
+29th Commando Regiment Royal Artillery is the Commando-trained unit of the British Army's Royal Artillery, based in Plymouth.
+The regiment is under the operational control of the UK Commando Force, to which it provides artillery support and gunnery observation.

 History

 The regiment was established in 1947 by the redesignation of the 25th Field Regiment.
 In 1951, it was renamed as the 29th Medium Regiment Royal Artillery and was based at Brancepeth Camp in Durham.
 In 1957, it was deployed to Cyprus on internal security duties, and spent three years at Karlaos Camp, near Famagusta.
 By now it had reverted to a field regiment, at one point loaning its 25-pounder field guns to another regiment that was hurriedly deployed with a United Nations force to Lebanon and Jordan.
 In late 1960 the regiment exchanged with 42 Field Regiment and on return to the UK took over that regiment's guns and station at the Royal Citadel, Plymouth.

 In June 1961, Abd al-Karim Qasim's Iraqi Republic announced its intention to annex newly-independent Kuwait, and a British military force was hurriedly sent to the kingdom in Operation Vantage.
 Regimental Headquarters (RHQ), 79 (Kirkee) and 145 (Maiwand) batteries of 29 Field Regiment were flown without their guns to Kuwait City.
 25-Pounder guns and 3-tonner lorries arrived a few days later by sea from the strategic reserve at Aden.
 The regiment moved up close to the border with Iraq and established gun positions and observation posts (OPs).
 The threatened invasion did not happen, and in October the British force was relieved by the Arab League.
 29 Field Regiment moved back to Aden to await sea transport to Plymouth.

 In 1962, the regiment re-roled and became 29 Commando Light Regiment, Royal Artillery.
 At that time, each battery consisted of four 105mm pack howitzers (Italian Mountain Gun).

 In the 1970s, batteries from the regiment completed operational tours in Northern Ireland.

 During the 1982 Falklands War, 29 Commando Regiment accompanied the Royal Marines, providing much needed close support with their L118 Light Guns.

 In 1996, the honorary Freedom of the City of Plymouth was conferred on the regiment, with the unanimous support of Plymouth City Council.